DavidBroadway/magrec/README.md

 conda install python=3.11
 ```

-We have some issue with install pytorch via pip so use conda to install this first.
+We have some issues with install pytorch via pip so use conda to install this first.
 ```bash
 conda install pytorch
 ```